-To ensure the NCF can have this focus, the Government is also investing in more maximum security facilities at the Risdon Prison Complex in southern Tasmania.
-This includes $50 million for the development of a new maximum security unit within the existing Risdon Complex, which will help alleviate current bed pressures for maximum security rated offenders.
+To ensure the NCF’s primary focus on rehabilitation and reintegration for minimum and medium rated offenders, the Government is also investing in additional maximum security facilities at the Risdon Prison Complex in southern Tasmania.
+This includes $50 million for the development of a new maximum security unit within the existing Risdon Prison Complex, which will also help alleviate current bed pressures for maximum rated offenders.

-The Department of Justice (DoJ) is now commencing initial due diligence investigations at the AYDC site.
-As part of this, the Project Team is working with their consultants to finalise the following reports:
+The Department of Justice (DoJ), through its dedicated NCF Project Team, continues to progress the due diligence investigations required as part of the normal statutory planning process for the development of this important project at the AYDC site.
+As part of this, the Project Team is working with independent consultants to finalise the following reports:

 - Aboriginal and Historic (European) Heritage assessment

 - Traffic Impact Assessment